Eunicidae: Taxonomy

+Heteromarphysa Verrill, 1900 & Lysibranchia Cantone, 1983 are nomina dubia, dubious genera that are unlikely to be valid.

+Fossilized jaws of Eunicidae are known from as far back as Ordovician sediments.
 The trace fossil ichnotaxon Lepidenteron lewesiensis likely corresponds to the fossilized burrow of a eunicid.
-These burrows are often lined with the fossilized remains of the prey of their occupant, which include a diversity of fish taxa.
-The appearance of an elongate burrow fully lined with fish bones can cause these burrows to be easily mistaken for the complete skeleton of an eel-like fish.
+These burrows are often lined with the fossilized remains of the prey of their occupant, which include a diversity of fish taxa; as these elongated burrows are often fully lined with fish bones, it can cause these burrows to be easily mistaken for the complete skeleton of an eel-like fish.